 LED Light Therapy/Photobiomodulation

 The use of transcranial LED light therapy, sometimes called photobiomodulation, is an emerging approach to brain healing.
-Like HBOT, there are already some FDA approved applications, but these do not include TBI/ABI.
-There is a wide array of organization representing practitioners but we are not aware of any easy way to access lists of practitioners.
+Like HBOT, there are already some FDA-approved applications, but these do not include TBI/ABI.
+There is a wide array of organizations representing practitioners but we are not aware of any easy way to access lists of practitioners.
 We have some useful resources to share at this time, with hopefully more to come soon.
-There are dozens of organizations devoted to study of light therapies and low-level laser therapy worldwide including the North American Association of Laser Therapy, the International Academy of Laser Medicine and Surgery, and the American Society for Laser Medicine and Surgery.
-Some of the notable journals covering this field include: Photomedicine and Laser Surgery, Lasers in Surgery and Medicine, and Lasers in Medical Science and Physiotherapy Practice and Research.
+There are dozens of organizations devoted to the study of light therapies and low-level laser therapy worldwide including the North American Association of Laser Therapy, the International Academy of Laser Medicine and Surgery, and the American Society for Laser Medicine and Surgery.
+Some of the notable journals covering this field include Photomedicine and Laser Surgery, Lasers in Surgery and Medicine, and Lasers in Medical Science and Physiotherapy Practice and Research.